 Learn more about how to celebrate Loy Krathong in Phuket.

-What is the difference between Loy Krathong Festival and Yi Peng Festival?
+What is the difference between the Loy Krathong and the Yi Peng Festival?

 Experience Loy Krathong Festival with Asia Highlights